Domestic Asset Protection Trust Attorneys

 The primary goal of the DAPT is to protect the assets of the settlor from their creditors.
 The DAPT may also allow a settlor to transfer assets to a trust, preventing these assets from being included in the settlor's gross estate.

-The major disadvantages from using the DAPT as a personal asset protector are as follows:
+The major disadvantages of using the DAPT as a personal asset protector are as follows:

-• State law pursuant to the Supremacy Clause of the US Constitution does not always bind federal courts.
+- State law under the Supremacy Clause of the US Constitution does not always bind federal courts.
 Therefore, DAPT statutes may not protect the settlor against judgments in federal courts or by federal administrative agencies.

-• DAPT, as self-settled trusts, have a longer statute of limitations for creditors to sue on than most other asset protection tools.
+- DAPT, as self-settled trusts, has a longer statute of limitations for creditors to sue than most other Asset Protection tools.

 Beware of These Potentially Risky Asset Protection Planning Tools